Product table columns

 Custom fields are an opportunity to include other types of content in the table.
 You can use them to store various data such as links, buttons, icons and shortcodes from other plugins.
 You will need to add the full HTML code or shortcode to the custom field so that the product table can display it correctly.
 If you’re using shortcodes, you will need to set shortcodes to true.

-Tip: If you haven't created your custom fields yet, we recommend the free Advanced Custom Fields plugin.
+Tip: If you haven't created your custom fields yet, we recommend the free Easy Post Types and Fields plugin.
 Create the custom fields, and then you can display them as columns in the product table.

 Custom fields created using the Toolset plugin